qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

 ^^^^^^^^

 This tutorial will start online using `Qiita <https://qiita.ucsd.edu/>`__ , for which one requires an account.
 If you do not, as yet, have a Qiita account you will need to create one (this is very simple, requiring only an email address); navigate to the `Qiita website <https://qiita.ucsd.edu/>`__ and use the sign up action box in the top right corner to do so.
-Redbiom can be used as a plugin in Qiita but the redbiom programme has more functionality.
-We will therefore be installing redbiom in the command line to use with the second tutorial example which demonstrates this functionality.
-Windows requires some additional set-up, please refer to `Setting up Windows to use QIIME 2 <https://docs.qiime2.org/>`__ in the QIIME2 docs.
-The following set-up is relevant for linux, Mac and the Windows subsystem for Linux (setup explained in the `QIIME2 docs <https://docs.qiime2.org>`__ ):
+Redbiom can be used as a plugin within Qiita, however, the command line version of redbiom has increased functionality.
+We will therefore be installing redbiom in the command line to use with the second tutorial example, which demonstrates this functionality.
+Windows requires some additional set-up, please refer to the *Setting up Windows to use QIIME 2* section in the `QIIME2 docs <https://docs.qiime2.org/>`__.
+The following set-up is relevant for linux, Mac and the Windows Subsystem for Linux (setup explained in the `QIIME2 docs <https://docs.qiime2.org>`__):

 If you have installed anaconda/miniconda then (in the command line) type: